-Ivan M., born in 1926, remembers the shooting: “I saw a column arrive to the 20meter-long ditch.
-It was located at the edge of the woods, not far from the main street of the village.
+Ivan M., born in 1926, remembers the shooting: “I saw a column arrive at the 20m long ditch.
+It was located on the edge of the woods, not far from the main street of the village.
 There were several columns of about 40-50 Jews.
-Before being killed, the police made them undress.
-They were searching for valuables.
-Then, the Jews were lined up near the pit and shot with a machine gun from the truck.
+Before being killed, the police forced them to undress.
+They were looking for valuables.
+Then the Jews were lined up near the pit and shot with a machine gun from the truck.
 The execution lasted all day.
-All the Jews -- women, men, children among them -- were murdered that day.”
+All the Jews - women, men, children - were murdered that day.”
 (Eyewitness N°275, interviewed in Gantsevichi, on March 31, 2010)

-"In the local area of Gantsevichi, the "In the local area of Gantsevichi, the commission investigated the victim’s graves of the fascist terror: in a grave located on the road from Gantsevichi to Khotynichi, mesuaring 21X30 meters.
-233 civilians from Gantsevitchi were buried in.
-The Germans forced them to dig their own grave, and savagely shot them with machine guns.
-Then, all the dead or injured people were buried."
+"In the area of Gantsevichi, the commission investigated the victims' graves following the fascist terror: in a grave located on the road from Gantsevichi to Khotynichi, measuring 21x30 meters, 233 civilians from Gantsevitchi were found.
+The Germans had forced them to dig their own grave, and savagely shot them with machine guns.
+Then they were all buried, dead or alive."
 [Act of the Soviet State extraordinary commission; RG-22.002M/7021-82/6.]

-"The Jews were killed one kilometer from Gansevichi, near the road leading to Baranovichi, in a small wood.
-I saw the grave myself where the Jews were buried.
+"The Jews were killed one kilometer from Gantsevichi, near the road leading to Baranovichi, in a small wood.
+I saw the grave where the Jews were buried myself.
 The grave was 100m long and 2,5m wide.
-The execution of the Jews was done by an SS unit."
+The execution of the Jews was carried out by an SS unit."
 [Deposition, B162-2493]

-Gantsevichi, a small town set up in 1898, is located about 200km northwest of Brest.
-Before the war 60% of the population was Jewish.
-In the ‘20s and ‘30s there were four synagogues, a Jewish library, an orphanage, a Tarbut school and school in Yiddish.
-Under Polish administration, in 1939, the town was occupied by Soviets.
+Gantsevichi is a small town that was set up in 1898.
+It is located about 200km northwest of Brest.
+Before the war, 60% of the population was Jewish.
+In the 1920s and 1930s, there were four synagogues, a Jewish library, an orphanage, a Tarbut school and school in Yiddish.
+Under the Polish administration in 1939, the town was occupied by Soviets.
 The German army arrived on June 29, 1941.

-The anti-Jewish aktions started immediately after the German's arrival.
-From June 30 to July 01, 1941, a pogrom occurred in which 16 Jews were murdered.
-On August 15, 1941, 350 Jewish men were executed in the forest 11km away from Gantsevichi.
+The anti-Jewish Aktions started immediately after the Germans' arrival.
+From June 30 to July 01, 1941, a pogrom occurred during which 16 Jews were murdered.
+On August 15, 1941, 350 Jewish men were executed in the forest aournd 11km away from Gantsevichi.
 600 Jews were shot in the town’s market place.
-During another aktion 1,000 Jewish men were taken to the forest 1km away and shot dead.
-A concentration work camp was established in November 1941.
-Besides the local Jews, there were 230 Lenin Jews and 120 native to Pogost.
-Small executions of 70-150 Jews took place constantly.
-During one of those executions, 100 Jewish refugees from Warsaw, along with two local families, Fish and Zeiger, were executed and buried in the Peski ravine.
+During another Aktion, 1,000 Jewish men were taken to the forest 1km away and shot dead.
+A concentration camp was established in November 1941.
+Alongside the local Jews, there were 230 Jews from Lenin and 120 native to Pogost.
+Small executions of circa.
+70-150 Jews took place periodically.
+During one of these executions, 100 Jewish refugees from Warsaw, along with two local families, Fish and Zeiger, were executed and buried in the Peski ravine.
 On August 14, 1942, more than 300 Jews fled the camp and others were shot.
-In all, during the occupation, 3,500 Jews were murdered by the Nazis in the district of Gantsevichi, including 1,500 women and 850 children.
+In all, during the course of the occupation, 3,500 Jews were murdered by the Nazis in the district of Gantsevichi, including 1,500 women and 850 children.

 ¿Tiene información adicional con respecto a un pueblo que le gustaría compartir con Yahad?